Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 Let’s keep this one simple; no, not really, especially if all you plan to do is tell everyone how wonderful you are – that’s what an interview is for.

-If you feel the need to high your career in a short summary, make it relevant and try not to use a bunch of overly descriptive verbs.
+If you feel the need to highlight your career in a short summary, make it relevant and try not to use a bunch of overly descriptive verbs.

 Matching up your summary to your LinkedIn profile also helps keep consistency, as pretty much everyone will check out your online profile to make sure it aligns with your resume.